 Contrary to what some of my critics say, I have no great need to convert others to what they derisively call the atheist religion.
 I am quite content to live and let live.
 I fully recognize that many people find great value in believing in God and the afterlife.
 I even understand the deep emotional need such beliefs meet.
-Who am I to rob someone of anything that give their life deeper meaning and purpose?
+Who am I to rob someone of anything that gives their life deeper meaning and purpose?

 As much as I think that I am a rational person driven by evidence and knowledge, I know I can, like any other human being, be led astray by false or misguided beliefs.
 No human being is a god when it comes to rational thinking.
 We all, can, and do, fall off the wagon of rational thinking.